gvwilson/fiction/iffy/index.md

 A small bot like a four-legged spider nestled in the fur on the ox's meaty shoulders.

+<span id="2024-03-14-a"></span>

 Iñacio slowly lowered his hand set his rifle on the ground, and knelt, head bowed.
-The ox snorted and picked its way closer to him.
+The ox snorted and stepped daintily closer to him.

 "Saints," Iffy breathed as it nuzzled the Ecologist.
-She half-expected the bot on its back to crawl forward and climb onto Iñacio's head and drill into his skull to take over his body like something from a horror sim.
+She half-expected the bot on its back to crawl onto Iñacio's head and drill into his skull to take over his body like something from a horror sim.
 Instead,
 the ox pooped,
 swished its tail,
+and grumbled,
+shifting its weight from hoof to hoof while its rider and the Ecologist conversed.

+Iñacio stood and beckoned to Iffy.
+"Come on down.
+She wants t' see what all th' fuss is about."

+Iffy picked her way back down the boulders and wiped her hands on her jacket.
+The musk ox wasn't as big as she had thought, and her horns weren't actually needle-pointed, but standing in front of her made Iffy feel she was on trial and the judge had already decided her guilt.

+The musk ox turned her head to fix one eye on Iffy.
+The small bot perched on her back beckoned her her forward with a skinny crab-claw manipulator.
+She glanced at Iñacio.
+"'Saright," he said soothingly.
+"She just wants a look."

+With a deep breath,
+Iffy took one more step.
+The musk ox pawed the ground.
+She could smell her moist breath and see the tangles in her thick, dark coat and the dents and scrapes on the bot riding her.

+On impulse she reached out slowly, palm up.
+The musk ox snorted again,
+then sniffed at her hand.
+The bot buzzed.
-and walked away.
+With no more signal than that, the musk ox turned and walked away.

 As the herd followed in ones and threes,
-Iñacio got to his feet and picked up his rifle.
+Iñacio picked up his rifle.
 Iffy waited for him to say something, but he just stood there looking at the receding herd.

-She made her way back down the boulders and wiped her hands on her jacket.
 "Friends o' yours?" she asked, trying and failing to sound light.